Food Brings People Together

 Once online you can expect the following:

-6:00 – 6:15pm – Toast and introductory comments from Alan Sams, Dean of the College of Agricultural Sciences and an Oregon State University Foundation Representative.
+6:00 – 6:15pm – Toast and introductory comments from Alan Sams, Dean of the College of Agricultural Sciences and Jack Holpuch from the Oregon State University Foundation.

 6:15 – 6:50pm – You will be sent to a smaller group of no more than 8 participants to enjoy your meal together with more intimate conversations about the meal, your experience making it, or whatever else you plan to share.
 Each room will include a representative from the College.
 Here you will also be encouraged to post images to social media with the hashtag #OSUPopUpDinner.

 6:55 – 7:00pm – Return to the “main” room for closing remarks from the Dean.